 I Am A Multiple Screen: An Interview with Jorge Lozano

-Yes, you can say that MOVING STILL_still life (on view at The Ryerson Image Centre in Toronto until December 13, 2015) includes sampling and remixing and appropriation indirectly.
+Yes, you can say that MOVING STILL_still life (on view at The Ryerson Image Centre in late 2015) includes sampling and remixing and appropriation indirectly.
 But it’s also an experiment; I call it a “collaboratory.”
 The work is the result of a series of self-representation video workshops, mostly based on helping the youth to conceptualize ideas into visual images and to produce an artistic work of their own.
 The workshops took place in different neighborhoods in Cali, but mostly in Siloe and the marginalized, culturally rich area made up of different neighborhoods.
 After working there for many years I decided to produce a work in 2010.
 With MOVING STILL_still life I wanted to recreate the simultaneous multiple perspectives and the fragmented flow of events and visual information, which is the way I feel when I am in that place.
 This is why I designed it as an installation of eight monitors.
 I have been showing one single screen because it is difficult to show installations.
 MOVING STILL_still life investigates how the environment affects the emotions and behavior of individuals, and how these individuals can perceive, think, and alter the coordinates of their world in order to negotiate with other youth living in the area but who belong to a different group.
 It captures both their conscious and unconscious responses to cultural, economic, and political constraints and inequities.

 The reason that I included clips from the youths’ own works is because I realized that when they use fictionalized violence, they do it as a way of documenting their own lives.
 Fiction is a way for them to document their stories, resolve problems, and propose solutions.
 It is a way to redeem themselves; to position themselves within the violence while finding ways to survive it.
 It is a game where you don’t die, but if you do die, it is because you went the wrong way.
 And most of them have been living their lives “the wrong way,” and doing these works within the workshops helps them to better see themselves and move along creatively.
 I interviewed the youth, and they in turn interviewed others.
 The work became a mesh of their own views and mine.
 I would say that MOVING STILL_still life is the sum of fragmented individual experiences that create multiple narratives.